Heavenly elliptic curves over quadratic fields: Balanced abelian varieties

-Note that \eqref{eqn:tau_e_congruence} represents an infinite family of congruences satisfied by the Tate-Oort numbers $j_{\mf{l},r}$ (one for each $\pp \nmid \ell$).
-For sufficiently large $\ell$, we will show this congruence is \emph{almost} a violation of the Weil conjectures -- the only exception being the case where $j_{\mf{l},r} = \frac{e}{2}$ for every $r$.
+Note \eqref{eqn:tau_e_congruence} represents an infinite family of congruences satisfied by the Tate-Oort numbers $j_{\mf{l},r}$ (one for each $\pp \nmid \ell$).
+For sufficiently large $\ell$, we will show these congruences \emph{almost} force a violation of the Weil conjectures -- the only exception being the case when $j_{\mf{l},r} = \frac{e}{2}$ for every $r$, i.e., when $A$ is balanced at $\mf{l}$.